 Frequently Asked Questions for Students

-- To read CC's Daily Updates, visit the COVID-19 information page.
+- To read the most recent COVID-19 information and an archive of previous updates, visit the COVID-19 information page.

 - To submit a question for this FAQ page, submit an Information Request online.

 Masks are now required indoors in Washington State.
 All students, employees, and visitors to Centralia College must wear a face covering indoors while on campus.

 Centralia College is open.
 See Hours of Operation for department and office listings.